Software Alternatives, Accelerators & Startups

 • List of ngrok/Cloudflare Tunnel alternatives and other tunneling software and services.
 Focus on self-hosting.

 Headscale - Open source implementation of Tailscale control server.
 Can be used with Tailscale's official open source client.
-Written in Go. - Source: dev.to / over 1 year ago
+Written in Go. - Source: dev.to / about 2 years ago

 • Securely Accessing Private AWS Resources from GitHub Actions with TailScale

-One more thing, you can host Tailscale Control Server yourself if you want, which is a plus. - Source: dev.to / almost 2 years ago
+One more thing, you can host Tailscale Control Server yourself if you want, which is a plus. - Source: dev.to / over 2 years ago

 • A word of caution about Tailscale